synnaxlabs/synnax/client/ts/api/client.api.md

     }
 }

+// Warning: (ae-missing-release-tag) "TaskKey" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public (undocumented)
 type TaskKey = z.infer<typeof taskKeyZ>;

+// Warning: (ae-missing-release-tag) "taskKeyZ" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public (undocumented)
 const taskKeyZ: z.ZodUnion<[z.ZodString, z.ZodEffects<z.ZodBigInt, string, bigint>, z.ZodEffects<z.ZodNumber, string, number>]>;

+// Warning: (ae-missing-release-tag) "taskZ" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public (undocumented)
 const taskZ: z.ZodObject<{
     key: z.ZodUnion<[z.ZodString, z.ZodEffects<z.ZodBigInt, string, bigint>, z.ZodEffects<z.ZodNumber, string, number>]>;